Michael Gove claims government’s 300,000 housebuilding target was always optional

 But Mr Gove on Monday said he was "confident we're on a trajectory to reach that 300,000 target".

-The housing secretary also used his speech in King’s Cross to accuse Labour of wanting to concrete over the countryside after the opposition announced earlier this year that it wanted build more housing on greenbelt.
+The housing secretary also used his speech to accuse Labour of wanting to concrete over the countryside after the opposition announced earlier this year that it wanted build more housing on greenbelt.

+The housing secretary said the opposition’s approach to planning would lead to “erosion of environmental assets,” “communities opposing development”, and that it would not provide “the scale of growth that we need”.

 But Lisa Nandy, Labour's shadow housing secretary, said: "It takes some serious brass neck for the Tories to make yet more promises when the housing crisis has gone from bad to worse on their watch."